dfinity/motoko/design/GraphCopyStabilization.md

 ## Stable Format
 For a long-term perspective, the object layout of the serialized data in the stable memory is fixed and independent of the main memory layout.
-* Pointers support 64-bit representations, even if only 32-bit pointers are used in current main memory address space.
+* Pointers are represented in 64-bit like main memory in enhanced orthogonal persistence.
-* The Brooks forwarding pointer is omitted (used by the incremental GC).
+* The Brooks forwarding pointer used by the incremental GC is omitted.
 * The pointers encode skewed stable memory offsets to the corresponding target objects.
-* References to the null objects are encoded by a sentinel value.
+* References to the null objects are encoded by a defined null sentinel value.
 * `BigInt` are explicitly serialized in a defined portable little endian representation, without that the serialization or deserialization allocates temporary objects.
+The format is also versioned to allow future refinements of the graph copy algorithm.

 ## Specific Aspects
-* The null object is handled specifically to guarantee the singleton property.
-For this purpose, null references are encoded as sentinel values that are decoded back to the static singleton of the new program version.
 * Field hashes in objects are serialized in a blob.
 On deserialization, the hash blob is allocated in the dynamic heap.
 Same-typed objects that have been created by the same program version share the same hash blob.
 * Stable records can dynamically contain non-stable fields due to structural sub-typing.
 A dummy value can be serialized for such fields as a new program version can no longer access this field through the stable types.
 * For backwards compatibility, old Candid destabilzation is still supported when upgrading from a program that used older compiler version.
 * Incremental GC: Serialization needs to consider Brooks forwarding pointers (not to be confused with the Cheney's forwarding information), while deserialization can deal with partitioned heap that can have internal fragmentation (free space at partition ends).
 * The partitioned heap prevents linear scanning of the heap, especially in the presence of large objects that can be placed at a higher partition than subsequently allocated normal-sized objects.
-For this reason, a scan stack is allocated in main memory, remembering the deserialized objects that still need to be scanned.
+For this reason, a scan stack is allocated in the main memory, remembering the deserialized objects that still need to be scanned.
 With this, the deserialization does not need to make any assumptions of the heap structure (e.g. monotonically increasing allocations, free space markers, empty heap on deserialization start etc.).
 * If actor fields are promoted to the `Any` type in a new program version, their content is released in that variable to allow memory reclamation.

 ## Open Aspects
 * Unused fields in stable records that are no longer declared in a new program versions should be removed.
 This could be done during garbage collection, when objects are moved/evacuated.
+This scenario equally applies to enhanced orthogonal persistence.
 * The scan stack used during destabilization involves dynamic allocations.

-## Related PRs

-* Motoko Enhanced Orthogonal Persistence: https://github.com/dfinity/motoko/pull/4225
-* Motoko Incremental Garbage Collector: https://github.com/dfinity/motoko/pull/3837

 ## References